tanghaibao/jcvi/README.rst

         `sort`: sort the records by IDs, sizes, etc.
-        `pair`: sort paired reads to .pairs, rest to .fragments `fastq`: combine fasta and qual to create fastq file `sequin`: generate a gapped fasta file for sequin submission `gaps`: print out a list of gap sizes within sequences `join`: concatenate a list of seqs and add gaps in between `some`: include or exclude a list of records (also performs on .qual file if available)
+        `pair`: sort paired reads to .pairs, rest to .fragments `fastq`: combine fasta and qual to create fastq file `tidy`: normalize gap sizes and remove small components in fasta `sequin`: generate a gapped fasta file for sequin submission `gaps`: print out a list of gap sizes within sequences `join`: concatenate a list of seqs and add gaps in between `some`: include or exclude a list of records (also performs on .qual file if available)

 Then you need to use one action, you can just do::